madaan/madaan.github.io/_posts/2023-04-01-prompting.md

 ### Specification with instructions

-- "Generte a poem that rhymes with 'cat' and has 10 lines."
+- "Generate a poem that rhymes with 'cat' and has 10 lines."

 ```